 In addition to the list of fellowships available for students of color and underrepresented minorities available here, there are other resources available as well.
 The Office of Multicultural Student Affairs (OMSA) supports the academic success of students of color at the University of Chicago and works to build an inclusive campus community.
 OMSA offers grants and funding, as well as career and professional resources.

-This site, which requires a UChicago CNet ID to access fully, lists a wide range of jobs for current students, including teaching and assistantship opportunities.
+The University of Chicago Student Employment site requires a UChicago CNet ID to access fully, lists a wide range of jobs for current students, including teaching and assistantship opportunities.

-NSP employs work-study and some non-work-study students in area schools and community organizations as teaching assistants and tutors, technology assistants, and more.
+The Neighborhood Schools Program employs work-study and some non-work-study students in area schools and community organizations as teaching assistants and tutors, technology assistants, and more.

-UCSC facilitates off-campus work-study jobs with Chicago area nonprofit organizations focusing on research, community outreach, communications, direct service with children, and more.
+The University Community Service Center facilitates off-campus work-study jobs with Chicago area nonprofit organizations focusing on research, community outreach, communications, direct service with children, and more.

 The Office of International Affairs (OIA) maintains information on the forms and requirements for international students with F-1 or J-1 status who seek employment in the United States.

-Educational Benefits for Veterans
+Educational Benefits for Military Affiliates

-Commonly known as The Yellow Ribbon Program, this initiative provides funding for post-9/11 servicemen and women to attend the University, in partnership with the U.S. Department of Veterans Affairs.
+The Yellow Ribbon Program: This program provides funding for post-9/11 servicemen and women to attend the University, in partnership with the U.S. Department of Veterans Affairs.
 Yellow Ribbon applicants must be admitted and have confirmed their intent to enroll into an academic program before submitting a Yellow Ribbon application to the University of Chicago, and acceptance in the program is on a first-come, first-serve basis, although most programs do not limit the number of participants.